-- 1.1 The Data Buoy Cooperation Panel (DBCP) is a subsidiary body of the Joint WMO-IOC Technical Commission for Oceanography and Marine Meteorology (JCOMM).
-The World Meteorological Organization (WMO) and Intergovernmental Oceanographic Commission of UNESCO (IOC) jointly sponsor the JCOMM, in order to undertake international/intergovernmental coordination of marine observational networks for which both organizations are mandated. - 1.2 The DBCP was established in 1985 by WMO Resolution 10 (EC-XXXVII) and IOC Resolution EC-XIX.7.
-In 1993, the governing bodies of IOC and WMO agreed to change the name of the Panel to the Data Buoy Cooperation Panel (DBCP) with extended terms of reference, so that the Panel may provide international coordination required for both drifters and moored buoy programmes, which support major WMO and IOC programmes (IOC Resolution XVII-6 and WMO Resolution 9 (EC-XLV)).
-As the JCOMM was established in 1999, the Panel became a part of the JCOMM Observations Programme Area (Resolution 4 (EC-LII)).
-The Terms of Reference of the DBCP are reproduced in Appendix I. - 1.3 The DBCP addresses the requirements and needs for real-time or archival data from buoys, both drifting and moored, coordinates buoy deployments worldwide, maintenance and collection of data from instrumented oceanographic and meteorological drifting buoys and moored buoys on the high seas.
-The Panel provides a forum for the exchange of technical and related information on buoy technology, communications systems and the management of buoy data, for both the operational and research communities. - 1.4 The Panel coordinates its activities with related regional and global programmes of WMO and IOC, such as the World Weather Watch (WWW), the Global Ocean Observing Systems (GOOS), the Global Climate Observing System (GCOS) and the World Climate Research Programme (WCRP), and serves their needs for the data buoy technology and the implementation of data buoy networks. - 1.5 The Panel adheres to a data policy approved by itself at DBCP Sessions.
-The DBCP Data Policy is reproduced in Appendix II.
+- 1.1 The Data Buoy Cooperation Panel (DBCP) is an observing network group that reports to the Global Ocean Observing System (GOOS) Observations Coordination Group (OCG) that in turns reporting to the GOOS Steering Committee.
+The World Meteorological Organization (WMO) and Intergovernmental Oceanographic Commission of UNESCO (IOC) with United Nations Environment Programme (UNEP) and International Science Council (ISC) jointly sponsor the GOOS, in order to undertake international/intergovernmental coordination of marine observational networks for which organizations are mandated. - 1.2 The DBCP was established in 1985 by WMO Resolution 10 (EC-XXXVII) and IOC Resolution EC-XIX.7.
+In 1993, the governing bodies of IOC and WMO agreed to change the name of the Panel to the Data Buoy Cooperation Panel (DBCP) with extended terms of reference, so that the Panel may provide international coordination required for both drifters and moored buoys, which support major WMO and IOC programmes (IOC Resolution XVII-6 and WMO Resolution 9 (EC-XLV)).
+When the Joint WMO-IOC Technical Commission for Oceanography and Marine Meteorology (JCOMM) was established in 1999, the Panel became a part of the JCOMM Observations Programme Area (Resolution 4 (EC-LII)).
+With the disbandment of JCOMM in 2020 as part of the WMO Reform, governance for the ocean observing networks was transferred to the GOOS under the OCG (INFCOM-1 Part III Decision 5.1.7) The Terms of Reference of the DBCP are reproduced in Appendix I. - 1.3 The DBCP addresses the requirements and needs for real-time or archived data from buoys, both drifting and moored, coordinates buoy deployments worldwide, maintenance and collection of data from instrumented oceanographic and meteorological drifting and moored buoys.
+The Panel provides a forum for the exchange of technical and related information on buoy technology, communications systems and the management of buoy data, for both the operational and research communities, and with the commercial sector. - 1.4 The Panel coordinates its activities with related regional and global programmes of WMO and IOC, such as the WMO Integrated Global Observing System (WIGOS)the Global Ocean Observing System (GOOS), the Global Climate Observing System (GCOS), the World Climate Research Programme (WCRP), and serves their needs in delivering observations data from the oceans. - 1.5 The Panel adheres to a data policy approved by itself at DBCP Sessions.
+The DBCP Data Policy is reproduced in $\underline{Appendix II}$.